randomtruffles/Dominion_League/rules.md

 <a name="4.4.1"></a>4.4.1.
 The first game of a match should have a random starting player.
 This is the default setting when creating a new table on [Dominion Online](https://dominion.games/), and when using the League Match table setting.

 <a name="4.4.2"></a>4.4.2.
 Starting player should alternate for the remaining games.
+This is automatically handled by the League Match table setting.

 <a name="4.4.3"></a>4.4.3.
 If the table host makes a mistake in setting starting player, future games should be used to correct the discrepancy as quickly as possible.
 For example, if player A starts games 1 and 2, player B should start games 3 and 4.
 This should be done even if it is not possible for one of the players to receive 3 starts.
 For example, if player A starts games 1 through 4, player B should start games 5 and 6.